hyphacoop/streamplace/js/docs/src/content/docs/video-metadata/c2pa-integration.md

 timestamp, content warnings, copyright, etc. More can be added in the future, for example whether you consent to remixing.

-You can see one the `assertions` is called `place.stream.metadata.configuration`.
+You can see several assertions with the name `place.stream.*`.
+This is where Streamplace-specific metadata is stored, and is related to the lexicon.
-This is the same as the lexicon, and holds all the configuration information for this livestream.
 It's the easiest place to parse out this metadata.

 Some metadata (like content rights) might be duplicated in other `assertions`, that aren't custom and are mentioned in the C2PA spec.
 This allows